 The 17th U.S. President, following the assassination of President Abraham Lincoln, Johnson presided over the Reconstruction era in the four years after the American Civil War.
-His position favoring the white South came under heavy political attack and his vetoes of civil rights bills embroiled him in a bitter dispute with Radical Republicans.
-He was impeached in 1868, but, was acquitted by a single vote in the Senate.
-He is commonly ranked by historians as being among the worst U.S. presidents.
+His position favoring the white South came under heavy political attack, and his vetoes of civil rights bills embroiled him in a bitter dispute with Radical Republicans.
+He was impeached in 1868 but was acquitted by a single vote in the Senate.
+Historians commonly rank him as being among the worst U.S. presidents.

 Ulysses S. Grant (1822-1885)

 Term (1869-1877) Vice President(s) Schuyler Colfax (1869-1873) Henry Wilson (1873-1875) None (1875-1877)